MD/PhD Program

 MD/PHD PROGRAM OVERVIEW

-The Texas A&M School of Medicine offers a combined training program leading to both MD and PhD degrees.
+The Texas A&M College of Medicine offers a combined training program leading to both MD and PhD degrees.
 The purpose of this program is to provide research training for highly motivated medical students planning careers in academic medicine.

 To accomplish this, our program integrates the studies and requirements for both the MD and PhD.
-Students may pursue their PhD degree in the School of Medicine Medical Sciences Program, or in other Texas A&M University PhD programs broadly related to biomedicine.
+Students may pursue their PhD degree in the College of Medicine Medical Sciences Program, or in other Texas A&M University PhD programs broadly related to biomedicine.
 PhD degrees in non-traditional programs, for example political science or architecture, may be undertaken provided that the particular research project can be related to biomedicine.

 Our partnership with Houston Methodist Hospital provides our students with outstanding clinical training and patient-centered research opportunities.
 Such training produces medical scientists with a valuable, and well-balanced, ability to relate their study of clinical medicine with basic biomedical science and provide unique insights into human disease processes.